WSU-kduncan/cicd-3120-Gerselle/README.md

         ```
     * DockerHub -
         * First go to your repository and click on `Webhooks`
-        * Create a webhook with by thinking of a name for it and putting in its url
+        * Create a webhook by thinking of a name for it and putting in its url
         * ???
         * PROFIT!!!